Skeenage/Art/content/sea-life/_index.md

 ---
 description: This is the "Sea Life" album.
-It has two sub-albums.
+It has three sub-albums.
 keywords: [Animals, Photos, Cats, Dogs]
 title: Sea Life
 weight: 1